Frequently Asked Questions (FAQs)

 What types of membership are there and how much does it cost?

-Depending on whether you are an Employer, PA or Trader, you will first need to read the relevant pages to find out which benefits are available at each membership level and how much these will cost.
+Depending on whether you are an Employer or PA you will first need to read the relevant pages to find out which benefits are available at each membership level and how much these will cost.

 I’m thinking of becoming a member, what information will I need?